 The scope of multilingual DTP is far more than we can comprehend – there’s no limit to how much you can impress your customers or clients with properly designed content in their native languages.

 Currently, brands have been using multilingual DTP for the following:

 1. Brochures: In-store or off-store brochures are a great medium of offline marketing.
 Printing them in their potential customers’ native languages, helps brands make a great first impression.

 2. Magazines: When you have readers of a variety of linguistic preferences, it’s always wise to create ‘inclusive’ content.
-For instance, our team member was pleased to see that Kuwait Airlines’ in-flight magazine had information in English, along with the local language (Arabic).
+For instance, our team member was pleased to see that Jazeera Airways’ in-flight magazine had information in English, along with the local language (Arabic).

 Also, look at how well they’ve formatted the right-to-left Arabic with left-to-right English.
 Only a multilingual DTP expert could’ve achieved that!